ivyha010/8-week-sql-challenge/case-study-1-dannys-diner/readme.md

 The analysis was conducted using three relational tables:

-* sales - transaction-level purchase data
+* sales - transaction level purchase data

 * menu - product metadata and pricing